Severe flooding in Pakistan

-As a result of the flooding, the country is reporting an increase in water-borne illnesses and other infections such as malaria, measles, dengue, COVID-19, and polio.
+As a result of the flooding, the country continues to report an increase in water and mosquito-borne illnesses and other infections, such as measles, malaria, dengue, COVID-19, cholera, typhoid, and polio.

-Be prepared to modify your travel arrangements on short notice, and to comply with any evacuation orders.
+Be prepared to modify your travel arrangements on short notice.
 Monitor local media to stay informed of the evolving situation.

 Before your trip

 - Consult a health care professional, preferably 6 weeks before you travel, to discuss vaccinations and medications you may want to consider.